Dance Gavin Dance: 2014–2015: Instant Gratification and 10 year anniversary

 On October 29, 2014, producer Kris Crummett announced that recording sessions for the band's sixth studio album were completed.
 In place of former member Josh Benton, Strawberry Girls and former Dance Gavin Dance guitarist Zachary Garren, Secret Band guitarist Martin Bianchini, and Hail the Sun guitarist and touring member Aric Garcia contributed their respective guitar parts on the album.
 On February 6, 2015, Rise Records released a teaser for the new album Instant Gratification, which was later released on April 14, 2015.
 On February 12, 2015, the band released the lead single, "On the Run".
 The second single, "We Own the Night", was released on March 12, 2015.
 The music video for "We Own the Night" was uploaded to the official Rise Records YouTube channel on May 7, 2015.
 On April 2, the band premiered the music video for the song "Stroke God, Millionaire".

 On February 19, 2015, the band's guitarist Will Swan published a post on Facebook revealing that the guitar pedalboard he uses to perform live with Secret Band, Dance Gavin Dance, and Sianvar was stolen at a show of February 14 on The Blue Swan Tour.
 He launched a GoFundMe account and asked fans to donate $2,500 to help purchase a replacement pedalboard.
 The fund reached its goal within three hours of its launch.

 Dance Gavin Dance toured as a supporting act on the Take Action!
 Tour with Memphis May Fire, Crown The Empire, and Palisades from March 10 to April 4, 2015.
 In support of Instant Gratification, the band announced the Instant Gratification Tour, which took place from April 14 to May 8, 2015, across North America with supporting acts Polyphia, Hail The Sun, and Stolas.
-The band embarked on their headlining Australia tour from May 14 to 23, 2015, with opening acts Arcasia.
+The band embarked on their headlining Australia tour from May 14 to 23, 2015, with opening acts Acrasia.
 In celebration of the band's 10th anniversary, Dance Gavin Dance embarked on the 10 Year Anniversary tour with supporting acts A Lot Like Birds, Slaves, Dayshell, and Strawberry Girls from November 14 to December 19, 2015, in North America.